gerald1248/openshift-linter/README.md

             └── server.go
 ```

-Next, install Node.js with npm using your package manager. `cd` into the working directory `timeline` and enter:
+Next, install Node.js with npm using your package manager. `cd` into the working directory `openshift-linter` and enter:

 ```
 $ npm install -g gulp-cli
 $ npm install
 ```

-Note for Ubuntu users: as `gulp-cli` currently expects `node`, but Ubuntu installs `nodejs`, `gulp` currently has to be triggered as follows:
+Note for Ubuntu users: as `gulp-cli` currently expects `node`, but Ubuntu installs `nodejs`, `gulp` has to be triggered as follows:

 ```
 $ nodejs node_modules/gulp/bin/gulp.js